mtov/engsoftmoderna/en/chapter2.md

 ## Importance of Process

-Consider the production of a car in an automobile factory, which follows a well-defined process.
+The production of a car in an automobile factory follows a well-defined process.
 In simple terms, sheets of steel are initially cut and pressed to shape doors, roofs, and hoods.
 Next, the car is painted and components like the dashboard, seats, seat belts, and wiring are installed.
 Finally, the mechanical parts, including the engine, suspension, and brakes, are fitted.

-Analogously, software production also follows a **process**, although less mechanized and more dependent on intellectual endeavor.
+Analogously, software production should follow a **process**, although less mechanized and more dependent on intellectual endeavor.
 A software development process defines a series of steps, tasks, events, and practices that developers must